7 Ways to Plan Now to Save on Medicare IRMAA Surcharges Later

 Strategic Roth conversions | Convert a portion of your traditional IRA/401(k) to a Roth IRA before you start Medicare or during years of low income in early retirement. | Increases MAGI now (in the year of conversion), but permanently lowers MAGI later (in retirement), minimizing future IRMAA risk.
 Spreading conversions over several years prevents a single, large conversion from pushing you into a high IRMAA bracket. |

-Balance withdrawals from your various accounts | In retirement, balance your annual income draw by strategically pulling money from three buckets: 1) taxable brokerage accounts, 2) tax-deferred accounts (traditional IRA/40l(k)), and 3) tax-free accounts (Roth/HSA). | Use Roth and HSA funds to fill any gap needed to keep your MAGI below the next IRMAA threshold, giving you tax- free income instead of taxable income. |
+Balance withdrawals from your various accounts | In retirement, balance your annual income draw by strategically pulling money from three buckets: 1) taxable brokerage accounts, 2) tax-deferred accounts (traditional IRA/40l(k)), and 3) tax-free accounts (Roth/Health Savings Account). | Use Roth and HSA funds to fill any gap needed to keep your MAGI below the next IRMAA threshold, giving you tax-free income instead of taxable income. |

-Max out tax-deductible contributions (if working) | If you are still working, maximize pre-tax contributions to traditional 401(k)s, 403(b)s, and IRAs. | Contributions are a direct adjustment to gross income, reducing your MAGI in the current year, which lowers your IRMAA calculation two years later. |
+Max out tax-deductible contributions (if working) | If you're still working, maximize pre-tax contributions to traditional 401(k)s, 403(b)s, and IRAs. | Contributions are a direct adjustment to gross income, reducing your MAGI in the current year, which lowers your IRMAA calculation two years later. |

 This is a powerful tool for charitable retirees age 70 1/2 and older.
-In 2025, a Qualified Charitable Distribution (QCD) allows you to distribute up to $108,000 for individuals or $216,000 for married couples that file jointly, directly from your traditional IRA to an eligible charity.
-The limits rise to $111.000 and $222,000, respectively, in 2026.
+In 2025, a qualified charitable distribution (QCD) allows you to distribute up to $108,000 for individuals or $216,000 for married couples that file jointly, directly from your traditional IRA to an eligible charity.
+The limits rise to $111,000 and $222,000, respectively, in 2026.

-IRMAA Impact: The QCD is excluded from your MAGI, helping to reduce your taxable income.
+IRMAA impact, The QCD is excluded from your MAGI, helping to reduce your taxable income.
 Since the RMD is satisfied without the money being included in your taxable income (MAGI), it directly reduces the income that is used to calculate the IRMAA.

-5. Manage Investment Income
+5. Manage investment income

-Asset location: Place investments that generate significant taxable income (such as actively managed mutual funds, corporate bonds or high-dividend stocks) inside tax-deferred accounts (401(k), traditional IRA) to shield the income from the MAGI calculation.
+Asset location.
+Place investments that generate significant taxable income (such as actively managed mutual funds, corporate bonds or high-dividend stocks) inside tax-deferred accounts (401(k), traditional IRA) to shield the income from the MAGI calculation.

 6. Time and structure your income